Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 • Strong

-A meta-analysis of 12 randomized controlled trials shows a significant reduction in systolic and diastolic blood pressure in taurine-supplemented subjects, with a more pronounced effect in individuals with elevated blood pressure.
+Lower blood pressure: a meta-analysis of 12 randomized controlled trials measures a reduction in systolic and diastolic pressure in supplemented individuals, more pronounced when baseline pressure is elevated.

 • Strong